voxel51/fiftyone/docs/source/user_guide/dataset_creation/common_datasets.rst

 .. default-role:: code

-FiftyOne provides native support for ingesting labeled datasets from disk in a variety of common formats.
+FiftyOne provides native support for ingesting datasets from disk in a variety of common formats.

 Basic recipe
 ------------